lazy-media/public/Installation-Instructions/Authentik/Readme.md

 ## Example Docker Compose File to persist data in the directories created above

-Create this file if needed, with `nano docker-compose.yml` and paste the following into this file.
+Edit this file if needed, with `nano docker-compose.yml` and paste the following into this file, or edit to your preference.

 ```
 version: "3.4"